 The Sutter Memorial Archives collection includes the records of the second oldest Lutheran organization, the New York Ministerium, its successors and relatives, including the Steimle Synod.

 On October 15, 2005, the Archives moved from the basement of the Krauth Memorial Library to the “Undercroft” of the new Brossman Center.
 It was an enormous undertaking for such a small non-profit organization.
 To help in the transition the Rev. Dr. Kim-Eric Williams, a longtime member of the Board, was brought on staff part-time.
 It took two and one half years to move everything, organize the new Peterson Reference Library, paint the facility, and bring out many treasures for the walls.
-At last on April 29, 2008, the new Archives Center was ready to be dedicated.
+At last on April 29, 2008, the new Archives Center was dedicated.
 Prayers of thanksgiving were many for having a suitable facility at long last.
 The generosity of many friends was remembered, especially Dr. Ivan and Thelma Hess, whose major gift made possible a very practical and space-saving movable system of electronic shelving.
 The next month, a very welcome addition to the Library, a computer center was dedicated in memory of Pastor Anna Kalandova.